 At present it cannot be considered a cure for MS, and is best undertaken in the setting of a clinical trial, as there are many expensive, unproven and potentially unregulated treatments available.

-You can give your immune system a boost by following the OMS 7-Step Recovery Plan, including:
+You can give your immune system a boost by following the OMS Program, including:

 MS and low white blood cell count